zowe/perf-timing/docs/build-utilities/typedoc-includes/src/index.PerfTiming.measure.md

 ### Measuring Code Execution Time
-As performance issues arise in a node application, the next step is to find out where the performance issues are happening.
-One way to look for issues is to see how long a given piece of code takes to execute. `@zowe/perf-timing` provides a means to measure the time it takes to execute a piece of code.
+As you discover performance issues within in a node application, the next step is to identify where the performance issues are occurring.
+One way to identify for issues is to examine how much time elapsed for a given piece of code to execute. `@zowe/perf-timing` provides a means to measure the time it takes to execute a piece of code.

-As an example, say that you have an application that loops 10000 times and increments a counter variable.
+For example, you have an application that loops 10,000 times and increments a counter variable.

 ```TypeScript
 let value = 0;